 Like with any Colombian family, arepas are a high-demand food in our home.
 Our blended Colombian-American family loves to eat arepas lightly fried and stuffed with cheese (although a close second is a thin salty arepa with a pat of butter and a runny fried egg).

-Arepas have a long history in many Latinx cultures, being most popular in Colombia and Venezuela.
-Decades ago, my husband, John, used to have an arepa business in Colombia.
+Arepas have a long history in many Latinx cultures, and they are most popular in Colombia and Venezuela.
+My husband and his family are from Bogota, Colombia.
+Decades before he immigrated to Boston, John actually owned an arepa business in Colombia.
 He made the arepas the traditional way by grinding whole dried corn.
-Nowadays, most households--including ours--make arepas with precooked cornmeal, known as masarepa.
+Nowadays, most households—including ours—make arepas with precooked cornmeal, known as masarepa.
+And just like our families's Carne en Bistec (Colombian Steak with Tomatoes and Onions), Colombian Chicken Stew (Sudado de Pollo), and Papa Salada recipes, this arepa con queso recipe is heaving influenced by how his family taught me to make them.

 Ingredients Needed and Substitutions